Farmers Weekly’s annual Inventions Competition is open for entries.

 Just send some brief details about how the machine works, how you made it and what you use it for to firstname.lastname@example.org.

-You will also need to attach a couple of high-resolution pictures, a few brief details about how and why you made it, and a contact phone number so that we can get in touch.
+You will also need to attach a couple of high-resolution pictures and a contact phone number so that we can get in touch.

 Alternatively, you can post your entry to Oliver Mark, Farmers Weekly, Quadrant House, The Quadrant, Sutton, Surrey SM2 5AS.